Identification and evaluation

 The first step is to identify as many of the factors that contribute to employees’ psychosocial workload in the workplace as possible.
 The aim is not to identify individual members of staff who might be suffering from work-related strain but workload factors that can have an adverse impact on the health of the work community as a whole.
 Sources of work-related strain vary according to the nature of the work, which is why employers should focus on identifying the factors that can contribute to their employees’ psychosocial workload in particular and that are associated with the work tasks that they perform.

-There are a range of tools (such as a psychosocial workload questionnaire in the Centre for Occupational Safety’s handbook on risk assessment in the workplace) that employers can use to identify typical workload factors and that can help them to choose the right factors to evaluate.
+There are a range of tools (such as a psychosocial workload questionnaire in the Centre for Occupational Safety’s handbook on risk assessment in the workplace and the occupational safety and health authorities’ psychosocial workload factors survey) that employers can use to identify typical workload factors and that can help them to choose the right factors to evaluate.
 Employers can also identify sources of work-related strain by means of human resources surveys or by interviewing employees’ representatives.
 In addition, information about workload factors can be collected from documents such as the occupational health care provider’s workplace survey reports, records of working hours or minutes of performance reviews.

 Employers also have a duty to evaluate risks relating to their employees’ working hours.
 More information about the role of working hours in risk assessments is available in the occupational safety and health administration's release for workplaces No 2/2013 (pdf, in Finnish).